 Careers in business & economics

-To study business is to study how to make an organisation successful.
-As well as understanding the fundamentals of business, you’ll develop workplace skills such as critical thinking, strategic analysis and measured decision-making.
+As well as understanding industry fundamentals, you'll develop workplace skills such as critical thinking, strategic analysis and measured decision-making.

-Economics will give you a more detailed knowledge of micro- and macroeconomic issues, both national and international.
-It can also help you understand how strategic decisions are made by individuals, by firms and by governments.
+You’ll develop a more detailed knowledge of micro- and macro-economic issues, both national and international, while learning how strategic decisions are made by individuals, by firms and by governments.

 - Auditing and tax consulting

 - Information systems management